5 Modern Ways to Collect Rent in Nigeria (2025 Guide)

 • Cancellation without notice - tenant can cancel without informing you

 Best practices: Provide tenants with clear written instructions including your exact account details, the amount to be paid, and the payment frequency.
-Request confirmation once they've set up the standing order.
+Request confirmation once they have set up the standing order.
 Monitor your account regularly and follow up promptly if expected payments don't arrive.
-Keep the standing order instruction in your tenancy agreement documentation.
+Keep the standing order instruction in your tenancy agreement records.

 Method 3: Mobile Money Transfers

 The explosion of mobile money platforms in Nigeria has created convenient options for instant rent transfers.
-Platforms like OPay, PalmPay, Kuda, and Moniepoint allow tenants to transfer rent directly from their mobile phones within seconds, making this method increasingly popular for tech-savvy tenants and landlords.
+OPay, PalmPay, Kuda, and Moniepoint let tenants transfer rent directly from their mobile phones within seconds, making this method increasingly popular among tech-savvy tenants and landlords.

 Popular platforms and their features: